Israeli PM Netanyahu 'cannot cling on to power much longer'

 'Victim of police persecution'

-So far Netanyahu has held on to power because his core supporters have been unmoved by the mounting evidence against him.
+So far, Netanyahu has held on to power because his core supporters have been unmoved by the mounting evidence against him.

 A poll after last week's revelations showed his party would still win the biggest share of seats if parliamentary elections were called.